minshi123/gitlab/doc/user/project/pipelines/schedules.md

 NOTE: **Note:**
 If the owner of a pipeline schedule doesn't have the ability to create pipelines on the target branch, the schedule will stop creating new pipelines.
-This can happen if the owner is blocked or removed from the project, or the target branch or tag is protected.
+This can happen for multiple reasons, such as if the owner is blocked or removed from the project, or if the target branch or tag is protected.
 In this case, someone with sufficient privileges must take ownership of the schedule.

 <!-- ## Troubleshooting